-Overview: A one-semester study consisting of 311 students, our results found the course significantly improved perspective-taking, social skills, sensitivity to others’ emotions, and ability to modify one’s behavior when socially appropriate.
+2013 A one-semester study consisting of 311 university students.
+Our results found the course significantly improved perspective-taking, social skills, sensitivity to others’ emotions, and ability to modify one’s behavior when socially appropriate.

-Objective: To determine if key elements of social and emotional well-being change as a result of the Social Intelligence training course.
+Objective: To determine if key elements of social and emotional well-being change as a result of the SI course.

 Our first large scale clinical trial took place in the fall of 2013 in Madrid, Spain.
 There were 311 medical school, physiotherapy, and teachers training students in the study.
 Results indicate that the Social Intelligence course significantly improved key indicators of social intelligence including: